By Nathan Blake |1/17/17

 Ruth finally made a career change and is loving all the extra free time she has to spend with her granddaughter.
 But when she called to schedule an annual physical with her longtime doctor, she wasn’t prepared to hear bad news: Ruth’s doctor doesn’t accept her new employer’s health plan.

-Now she faces a truly unpleasant decision.
+Now she faces a unpleasant decision.
 Either look for new health insurance outside her employer’s plan, or start from scratch by finding another primary care physician.

 What happens when a strong doctor-patient relationship is suddenly jeopardized because of health insurance compatibility?